Imran4424/Software-Architecture/SolidPrinciples.md

 If a software design follows one part the other part will be followed as well.

-To understand the dependency relationship between high low module
+To understand the dependency relationship between high low module, let's consider a e-commerce site dependency diagram.

 ![High Low Diagram](E-Commerce.png)